maubanel/UE5-Lighting/baked-lighting/README.md

 ##### `Step 15.`\|`ITL`| :large_blue_diamond: :small_orange_diamond:

+Play game and notice all reflective surfaces are black.
+We have Lumen turned off so it is no longer being used for reflections.

 https://user-images.githubusercontent.com/5504953/189500693-b1eca194-9cf7-4d33-b41b-dca70051625e.mp4

 ![](../images/line2.png)

 ##### `Step 16.`\|`ITL`| :large_blue_diamond: :small_orange_diamond:   :small_blue_diamond:

-Play game and notice all reflective surfaces are black.
-We have Lumen turned off so it is no longer being used for reflections.
+Add a **Sphere Reflection Volume**.

+>Reflection Capture Actors are probes that can be placed around the world to capture a static image of the area they cover.
+This reflection method reprojects the captured cubemap onto surrounding reflective materials.
+It is a low-cost method of reflections with no runtime performance cost. - [Unreal Manual](https://docs.unrealengine.com/5.0/en-US/reflections-captures-in-unreal-engine/).

+This is a much lower cost solution to using Lumen to do this at runtime.

 ![play game no reflections](images/sphereReflection.png)